National Association of State Retirement Administrators

 Figure E

 Growth in levels of contributions and benefits is mostly stable and predictable over time.
-Investment earnings, which comprise over 60 percent of public pension revenues over the past thirty years, vacillate, often appreciably, depending on market performance (see Figure N).
+Investment earnings, which comprise over 60 percent of public pension revenues over the past 30 years, vacillate, often appreciably, depending on market performance (see Figure N).

 Figure F

-Figure G plots the distribution of the median annual change in payroll from FY 02 to FY 21 among plans in the Survey for which this data is available.
+Figure G plots the distribution of the median annual change in payroll from FY 02 to FY 22 among plans in the Survey for which this data is available.
 (The chart excludes plans in the Survey that are closed to new hires.
 Closed plans have no new, active members joining, and the number of annuitants grows each year as active members retire or terminate.)

-As Figure G shows, the median change in payroll was either negative or in decline from the prior year from FY 08 to FY 12, and has increased slowly but steadily since, before reaching the lower end of a more typical range in FY 19 and FY 20.
-Slower state and local employee wage growth in FY 21 resulted in a sharp decline in the median change in payroll, to below two percent in FY 21, which is the lowest level since FY 13.
-Negative or slow payroll growth reflects one or both of two basic factors: stagnant or declining employment levels, and modest salary growth among employees of state and local government.
 The payroll experience pattern of public pension plans following the Great Recession is corroborated by information provided by the U.S. Bureau of Labor Statistics, indicating that state and local employment levels stagnated before accelerating since FY 14, while annual growth in wages and salaries for employees of state and local government increased at a slower pace, remaining below two percent for seven years until FY 16.
 FY 19 saw the highest level of state and local employment growth since FY 07, and annualized state and local employee wage growth reached 2.5 percent in FY 19, which corresponds to median FY 19 public pension payroll growth above three percent for the first time since FY 09.
-Slow growth in state and local employment and employee wages during the pandemic resulted in a sharp decline in median payroll growth in FY 21.
+Slow growth in state and local employment and employee wages during the pandemic resulted in a sharp decline in median payroll growth in FY 21, before a sharp reversal of those trends caused median payroll growth to accelerate in FY 22.

 Many pension plans in recent years have reduced their payroll growth assumption to reflect changing economic realities and expectations.
 As a result, higher payroll growth experience and assumptions for future payroll growth are converging.